A Spring Song

 A Spring Song is a 1958 drama play by Australian author Ray Mathew.

+The play was published in 1961 and 1985 and was adapted for Canadian television in 1965.

 Synopsis

-The play tells the story of a farming family consisting of a father and his three daughters, Margaret, Kerry and Helen.
-Margaret is dying and falls in love with their boarder.
+The play tells the story of a farming family consisting of a father, Dad Dennison, and his three daughters, Margaret, Kerry and Helen.
+Margaret is dying of brain cancer and falls in love with their boarder, Peter, a poet.
 Helen moves to Sydney.
 Kerry is in love with Geoff, a grazier's son, but is trapped into staying at home.

 Performances

+Australian productions

-The play was given a reading by the Elizabethan Theatre Trust in 1957.
-The Age called the script "moving".
-It played at Gowrie Hall in Brisbane, followed by the Sydney Pocket Theatre in 1958 and the Sydney Morning Herald said it was "not a success".
+Mathew's play The Life of the Party had recently been a finalist in a play competition.
+A Spring Song was given a reading by the Elizabethan Theatre Trust in 1957.
+The Age called the script "immature, pretentious and unskilled" but "moving in a way not often encountered in our country."

+It played at Gowrie Hall in Brisbane, followed by the Sydney Pocket Theatre in 1958 and the Sydney Morning Herald said it was "not a success... but there is enough thoughtfulness and originality to suggest that his [Mathews'] future will contain plays of solid importance".
+It was the financially the most successfulplay at the Pocket theatre for 1958.

 It was performed at Willard Hall in Adelaide in 1963.

+Since then, the play has been presented in various Australian locations, including The Playhouse, Broken Hill (1967), Taylor Street, Brisbane (1980), Stables Theatre, Sydney (1983), Studio Theatre, Melbourne (1985), Cremorne Theatre, Brisbane (1988) Newtown Theatre, Sydney (1993) and Acton Street Theatre, Canberra (1994).
+A 1977 NIDA production starred Annie Byron, Wayne Jarratt and Debra Lawrance and was directed by Robert Menzies.

+Leslie Rees called it an "underdeveloped drama" with "hints of poetic insight, of pathos and the pain of living.

+British productions

 The play was successfully presented at the Edinburgh Festival in 1964 and transferred to the West End that year.

 The Evening Standard called it a "mellow, sentimental melodrama".

-Since then, the play has been presented in various Australian locations, including The Playhouse, Broken Hill (1967), Taylor Street, Brisbane (1980), Stables Theatre, Sydney (1983), Studio Theatre, Melbourne (1985), Cremorne Theatre, Brisbane (1988) Newtown Theatre, Sydney (1993) and Acton Street Theatre, Canberra (1994).
-A 1977 NIDA production starred Annie Byron, Wayne Jarratt and Debra Lawrance and was directed by Robert Menzies.